sara-sabr/github-evaluation/slide-one.md

 ### Summary
   - The Learning Paths take between 1.5 to 2 hours to complete.
   - Each team member has a series of courses they should prioritize
-  - CI/CD learning, necessary for projects that require software development
+  - CI/CD learning, necessary for software development projects